ronganam/homelab/infra/cloudflare-tunnel/README.md

 ✅ **Maintainable** - Clear, minimal configuration
 ✅ **Safe** - No hardcoded credentials in version control
 ✅ **Flexible** - Easy to add/remove services with annotations
+✅ **GitOps Compatible** - Works with ArgoCD without exposing secrets

+## ArgoCD Integration

+This setup is designed to work with ArgoCD:

+1. **Setup script** creates the secret locally (not in git)
+2. **ArgoCD manages** all other resources from the repository
+3. **No credentials in git** - Secrets are created manually for security
+4. **GitOps workflow** - All configuration changes go through git

+The secret is created manually by the setup script and is not managed by ArgoCD to ensure credentials never end up in your repository.